microsoft/MLOpsPython/docs/code_description.md

 ### Scoring
 - `diabetes_regression/scoring/score.py` : a scoring script which is about to be packed into a Docker Image along with a model while being deployed to QA/Prod environment.
-- `diabetes_regression/scoring/scoring_dependencies.yml` : contains a list of dependencies required by score.py to be installed in a deployable Docker Image
 - `diabetes_regression/scoring/inference_config.yml`, deployment_config_aci.yml, deployment_config_aks.yml : configuration files for the [AML Model Deploy](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.private-vss-services-azureml&ssr=false#overview) pipeline task for ACI and AKS deployment targets.